stephenjwilson/MeTeOR/README.md

 #### Requirements
 #### Time, space, and memory

-PubMed Data: This data takes a very long time (2-3 days) depending on download speeds to obtain from PubMed using the script provided.
+ - PubMed Data: This data takes a very long time (2-3 days) depending on download speeds to obtain from PubMed using the script provided.
 However, this script downloads in a query specific manner, allowing the user to customize the query.
 For bulk download, this project can also be modified to run on [the NLM bulk downloads](https://www.nlm.nih.gov/databases/download/pubmed_medline.html).
 We provide a basic [python script](MEDLINE/downloadMEDLINE.py) to download this data.
+The raw XML can take upwards of 200 GB of space.
  -  All code was run on an Intel® Core™ i7-4820K CPU @ 3.70GHz × 8 with 64 GB RAM.
 From start to finish, everything should complete within a week.
 	 - The Non-negative Matrix Factorization (NMF) conducted in the analysis part of the pipeline and run in MATLAB can be very time and memory intensive.
 If you chose to, you can download [pre-computed results](#raw-data-and-results) to greatly increase the speed of analysis.
 	 -